|Offered in the 'Collection Vérité' on 21 November 2017 at Christie’s in Paris. |

 Hawaiian figurative sculptures are incredibly rare.
 Kamehameha I associated himself with the war god Ku-ka’ili-moku — the ‘land snatcher’ or ‘island eater’.
 This example was made circa 1780-1820 from the Metrosideros, a tree found in the high mountains of Hawaii.
 The figures that are known are all in museums.
-Statue made $ 7.5m blowing well past it's $3.5m estimate.
+The statue made a whooping $7.5m blowing well past it's $3.5m estimate.